 In conjunction with CIO magazine, Stout surveyed healthcare industry IT leaders to learn more about the numerous challenges they face in their industry.
 One of our key findings was that the most important digital initiative for the current year is modernizing the IT infrastructure (Figure 1).
 The initiative is a challenging one given the complexity of a Healthcare Information System (HIS) (Figure 2), competing priorities, and the cost associated with such a large-scale digital transformation project.
+Here we’ll explain these risks of not modernizing.

 Figure 1: Data-driven digital initiatives for healthcare companies for the current year